 After the Trip

-Once the trip is over and the students return to the school, the school day will likely be near its end so you may not have time to discuss the field trip with the students.
+Once the trip is over and students return to the school, the school day will likely be near its end.
+You may not have time to discuss the field trip with the students.
 However, you can ask students some general questions such as: Did you have fun?
 What did you like best about the trip?
 What did you learn?
 It may have been a long day, and you or the students may not be ready to get into the details, but the students’ overall opinions of the trip should be encouraged.

 The next regular school day is when the specifics of the trip should be discussed and further connections to classroom lessons made.
 At this time, you may use post-field trip resources provided by the site or your own follow-up lessons, activities, worksheets, and other materials.
 Distribute a questionnaire to your students to complete anonymously that has questions related to the field trip.
 You may model it after a feedback survey from a retail store experience or another customer service survey you’ve seen.
 Allow students to give their honest feedback, which then can be used for planning future field trips.